vaot/chatty/README.md

 - Postgres
 - Ngnix

-### How is our stack coming together ?
+### How is our stack coming together?
 We have our angular app talking to our web server via API calls that are authenticated ([see](https://csil-git1.cs.surrey.sfu.ca/vaolivei/demo-site/blob/master/assets/js/app/authkey_interceptor.js)) via an user token.
 Our web server define API end points that respond to json requests.
 Also, our angular app talks to phoenix channels via websockets.
-Why have we basically created two apps ? the backend as API server and the frontend being the angular app ?
+#### Why have we basically created two apps? the backend as API server and the frontend being the angular app?
 First, we wanted development to be modular and easy to divide tasks.

-Second, our ui has quite a bit of DOM manipulation and just using jQuery would not do it.
+Second, our UI has quite a bit of DOM manipulation and just using jQuery would not do it.
 Last, it is the proper way these days anyway :).
 The angular app lives [here](https://csil-git1.cs.surrey.sfu.ca/vaolivei/demo-site/tree/master/assets/js/app).

-### What features have we accomplished ?
+### What features have we accomplished?
 - User authentication via login as well as user tokens(used by angular app).
 - End-to-end encryption for messages exchanged between members.
 - Room creation logic